MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 - `_MSC_EXTENSIONS` Defined as 1 if the on-by-default [**`/Ze`** (Enable Language Extensions)](../build/reference/za-ze-disable-language-extensions.md) compiler option is set.
 Otherwise, undefined.

 - `_MSC_FULL_VER` Defined as an integer literal that encodes the major, minor, and build number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number, the minor number is the second element, and the build number is the third element.
-For example, if the version number of the Microsoft C/C++ compiler is 15.00.20706.01, the `_MSC_FULL_VER` macro evaluates to 150020706.
+For example, if the Microsoft C/C++ compiler version is 19.39.33519, `_MSC_FULL_VER` evaluates to 193933519.
 Enter `cl /?` at the command line to view the compiler's version number.
-This macro is always defined. `_MSC_FULL_VER` must be used to distinguish between Visual Studio 2019 16.8 and 16.9 because those versions share the same major and minor versions (and `_MSC_VER`).
-The same is true for Visual Studio 2019 16.10 and 16.11.
+This macro is always defined.
+  Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
+To distinguish them, use `_MSC_FULL_VER`.
+The minimum value of `_MSC_FULL_VER` for 16.8 is 192829333.
+The minimum value of `_MSC_FULL_VER` for 16.9 is 192829910.
+  Visual Studio 2019 16.10 and 16.11 also share the same major and minor versions (and `_MSC_VER`).
+To distinguish them, use `_MSC_FULL_VER`.
+The minimum value of `_MSC_FULL_VER` for 16.10 is 192929917.
+The minimum value of `_MSC_FULL_VER` for 16.11 is 192930129.
 - `_MSC_VER` Defined as an integer literal that encodes the major and minor number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number and the minor number is the second element.
 For example, if the version number of the Microsoft C/C++ compiler is 17.00.51106.1, the `_MSC_VER` macro evaluates to 1700.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.

    See [C++ compiler versioning](../overview/compiler-versions.md) for more information about the history of compiler versioning, and compiler version numbers and the Visual Studio versions they correspond to.